Pixel-Inconsistency Modeling for Image Manipulation Localization: Proposed Method

 \subsection{Learning-to-Weight Module}

-As Fig.~\ref{FFM} (a) shows, the two features $f_{l}^{C}$ and $f_{l}^{R}$ generated by CPDC and RPDC are combined and sequentially delivered to the Learning-to-Weight Module (LWM).
-As Fig.~\ref{framework} depicts, the local pixel-dependency features $f_{l}$ are combined with the global pixel-dependency features $f_{g}$ by using another LWM.
-The designed Learning-to-Weight Module (LWM) aims to fuse two input features with the learned weights, enabling a more effective feature fusion.
-Fig.~\ref{FFM} (c) illustrates the details of LWM, where \textbf{FC} and \textbf{EltMul} represent the fully-connected layer and element-wise multiplication.
-The concatenated feature goes through one average pooling layer and one \textbf{FC} layer.
-The learned weights $A_{1}\oplus A_{2}$ are then sequentially applied to the concatenated feature $f_{1}\oplus f_{2}$ via element-wise multiplication.
-Finally, the fused feature $f_{F}$ is derived by adding the concatenated feature to the weighted feature, which is used by the boundary and forgery decoder for boundary and forgery map prediction.
+As Fig.~\ref{FFM} (a) shows, the features $f_{l}^{C}$ and $f_{l}^{R}$ generated by CDC and RDC are combined and sequentially delivered to the Learning-to-Weight Module (LWM).
+The designed LWM fuses these two input features using learned weights, enabling more effective feature integration.
+Fig.~\ref{FFM} (c) showcases the Learning-to-Weight process for local CDC features $f_{l}^{C}$ and RDC features $f_{l}^{R}$, where \textbf{FC} and \textbf{EltMul} represent the fully-connected layer and element-wise multiplication.
+In this process, the concatenated feature goes through one average pooling layer and one \textbf{FC} layer.
+The learned weights $A_{1}\oplus A_{2}$ are then sequentially applied to the concatenated feature $f_{l}^{C}\oplus f_{l}^{R}$ via element-wise multiplication.
+Finally, the fused feature $f_{l}$ is obtained by adding the concatenated feature to the weighted feature.

+Similarly, as depicted in Fig.~\ref{framework}, we further employ LWM to fuse the local pixel-dependency features [$f_{l1}$, $f_{l2}$, $f_{l3}$, $f_{l4}$] and the global pixel-dependency features [$f_{g1}$, $f_{g2}$, $f_{g3}$, $f_{g4}$].
+The fused features [$f_{1}$, $f_{2}$, $f_{3}$, $f_{4}$] are then delivered to the boundary and forgery decoder for boundary and forgery map prediction.